pypeit/PypeIt/doc/calibrations/wave_calib.rst

 However, we have found this algorithm is not highly robust (*e.g.*, slits fail at ~5-10% rate) and it struggles with high dispersion data (*e.g.*, ThAr lamps).
-At this stage, we recommend it be used primarily by the Developers to generate template spectra.
+At this stage, we recommend it be used primarily by developers to generate template spectra.

 .. _wvcalib-reidentify: